Budget Autumn statement Tax Pensions

 New1920x1080 1

-There’s a reason the saying “May you live in interesting times” is considered a curse.
-The new Labour government is facing a decidedly “interesting” challenge this Autumn.
+There’s a reason the saying 'May you live in interesting times' is considered a curse.
+The new Labour government is facing a decidedly 'interesting' challenge this Autumn.

 Prime Minister Keir Starmer has made it clear that Labour’s proposed solution to this challenge isn’t likely to come without pain, stating this week that “Things will get worse before we get better.”
 Offering further clues as to where the measures will be targeted was his comment that “those with the broadest shoulders should bear the heavier burden.”

-So it’s all eyes on the 2024 Autumn Budget on 30 October to see what changes Chancellor Rachel Reeves plans to make to the UK’s tax regime.
+It’s all eyes on the 2024 Autumn Budget on 30 October to see what changes Chancellor Rachel Reeves plans to make to the UK’s tax regime.

 This article is based on tax legislation prevailing at the time of publishing.
 These rules are subject to change and depend on individual circumstances.
 You should always seek appropriate tax advice before making decisions.